Helping millions of people navigate the world of technology.

 Addlink S91 2230

-The S91 SSD features a PCIe Gen 4×4 interface, which, per the brand, delivers sequential read speeds of up to 5,000MB/sec.
-Having said that, unlike the MP600 Mini, the SSD comes with a QLC flash, which stores more data per memory cell.
-Correspondingly, QLC SSDs – such as the 2TB S91 SSD – get more generous storage.
+Addlink S91 2TB SSD, offers a good amount of storage and uses a PCIe Gen 4×4 interface, which, per the brand, delivers sequential read speeds of up to 5,000MB/sec.
+It also comes with QLC flash storage, which stores more data per memory cell.

 What We Like